-[2013 addendum/disclaimer: Recently, due to his attachment to writing a Superman comic story, controversy has erupted surrounding Orson Scott Card's outspoken anti-GLBT views.
+[2013 addendum/disclaimer: Recently, due to his attachment to writing a Superman comic story, controversy has erupted surrounding Orson Scott Card's outspoken anti-LGBT views.
 These views are not new to Card.
-However, I wish to make plain to my readers that my reviews of Card's novels, whether favorable or unfavorable, are in each case based on my opinion of their literary merits, and any recommendation I post of any of his novels should not be interpreted as any kind of acknowledgement or endorsement of Card's position on GLBT rights and marriage equality, which I consider the most disgraceful bigotry, and which I repudiate and condemn in the strongest possible terms.]
+However, I wish to make plain to my readers that my reviews of Card's novels, whether favorable or unfavorable, are in each case based on my opinion of their literary merits, and any recommendation I post of any of his novels should not be interpreted as acknowledgement or endorsement of Card's views, which I consider the most disgraceful bigotry, and which I repudiate and condemn in the strongest possible terms.
+Disagreement, however strong, on social or political matters would never be a reason for me to "blacklist" any novelist.]

 Ender's Game is one of the great ones, a novel of extraordinary power that is among the very best the genre has produced.
 Written at a stage in Orson Scott Card's career when it seemed as if he could genuinely do no wrong, Ender's Game takes a familiar theme from war fiction — war as seen through the eyes of a child, as in Ballard's Empire of the Sun — and reframes it by making the child the war's central figure.
 It is a tale defined by a sense of both tragic inevitability and cold irony.
 It is not merely about the loss of innocence, as so many stories are with children at their center.
 It is about innocence systematically deceived and purposefully destroyed in the fanatical pursuit of a misguided higher ideal.